bandinopla/weightxreps-client/README.md

 ---

 ## :coffee: Run local dev client
-To run this if [you have the dev server](https://github.com/bandinopla/weightxreps-server) also running in your machine (http://localhost:4000/graphql), run:
+To run this if [you have the dev server](https://github.com/bandinopla/weightxreps-server) also running in your machine ( at localhost:4000/graphql), run:

 ```
 npm run start